Canon 200D vs Leica TL2

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

-If the number of relative strengths (bullet points above) is taken as a guide, the 200D comes out slightly ahead of the TL2 (11 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (11 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 200D vs Leica TL2